Harvard Women's Golf Frequently Asked Questions

 When is the Harvard golf season?

 We have two golf seasons per academic year.
 Our fall season commences upon the students' return to school around September 1st.
-We typically compete in four or five fall tournaments between the middle of September and the end of October.
+We typically compete in three or four fall tournaments in September and October.
 Between the end of our fall tournament season and winter break, team members take part in our TPI workout program three times per week and take advantage of our indoor facilities to work on their games.
 Over winter break -- late December to late January -- team members often play and practice in warm climates.
 We start our spring season February 1st by continuing our TPI workouts and using our indoor facilities to work on our games.
-We take a one-week training trip to warmer climates during our spring recess.
+We take a 9-day training trip to warmer climates during our spring recess.
 We are fortunate to have traveled to the following locations and courses on recent trips:

 Upon returning from our spring trip, we compete in several tournaments including the Ivy League Championship.
 The winner of the Ivy League Championship receives an automatic bid to the NCAA Regionals.